OWASP/DVSA/README.md

 **_Note_**: each user will be assigned an email from `mailsac.com` which will be automatically verified.
 Real emails will be sent to their account and will appear in the application Inbox page.
 All this is **transparent** to the user and the deployer).

-**_Note_**: to make the email verification script work your dafault AWS region has to be "US East (N. Virginia)", for example by setting `region = us-east-1` in your ~/.aws/config file
+**_Note_**: to make the email verification script work your default AWS region has to be "US East (N. Virginia)", for example by setting `region = us-east-1` in your ~/.aws/config file

 **Alternatively**, if you want users to receive emails to their registered email account (e.g. gmail), use one of the followings:

-- Send an email verification link to email address, by running the following command (after clicking on the received link, emails will **also** be sent to their actual email addrss):
+- Send an email verification link to email address, by running the following command (after clicking on the received link, emails will **also** be sent to their actual email address):

 `aws ses verify-email-identity --email-address <your_email>`